-The Authority is governed by seven board members, each appointed by the County Executive of the County with confirmation by the County Legislature.
+The Authority is governed by seven board members, two seats are currently vacant, each appointed by the County Executive of the County with confirmation by the County Legislature.
 Each member serves a three-year term without compensation.

-The Authority was established to finance future County sewer and storm water resources projects, as well as to refinance outstanding sewer and storm water resources debt issued by or on behalf of the County, up to \$350,000.
+The Authority was established to finance future County sewer and storm water resources projects up to \$350,000, as well as to refinance outstanding sewer and storm water resources debt issued by or on behalf of the County.